 Cat and Greeley Hills

 Cat Hill and Greeley Hill are a great way to get the kids back into shape for spring hiking trips.
 Try these peaks in late winter, when the temperatures start to warm up.
 Both have good views and the warming sunshine the entire route.
 These are 2 of the smallest bumps around that officially rank as a mountain in Utah.
-Both are sagebrush covered but it’s easy to negotiate around the bushes.
+Both are sagebrush covered but it is easy to negotiate around the bushes.

 Cat Hill and Greeley Hill